yiorgosbagakis/ilia-2023-calendar/README.md

 # Ilia's 2023 calendar
-This is a basic Notebook/Calendar I created for me and my wife to keep notes of our daughter's Ilia daily habits for 2023.
+This is a basic Calendar I created with ReactJS for me and my wife to keep notes of our daughter's Ilia daily habits for 2023.